kangbeenlee/dqn-family-pytorch/README.md

 How to use (Run Examples)
 -----

-* Default command (vanilla DQN, hard target update, CartPole-v1)
+* Default (vanilla DQN, hard target update, CartPole-v1)

     ``python dqn_family``